felipezarco/responser/README.md

 ## Responser

-While developing an API a programmer should not always need to be concerned about the status code and the data type of your responses.
-Responser gives you a simple way of returning the base format of the responses using on of all HTTP status codes availables.
+While creating an API, a programmer should not always need to be concerned about the status code and the data type of your responses.
+Responser gives you a simple way of returning an REST API base response for each one of the HTTP status codes availables.

 [![npm version](https://badge.fury.io/js/responser.svg)](https://badge.fury.io/js/responser)

 [![npm](https://nodei.co/npm/responser.png)](https://www.npmjs.com/package/responser)

 #### Install: